machineash/legacy-workflow-automation/README.md

-# Automating legacy system maintenace and workflows
+# Automating legacy system maintenance and workflows

 ## Background
 It is no secret that legacy systems are seen as critical and brittle.